 The Safe-D consortium was assembled by the Director, Dr. Zachary Doerzaph, with the expressed intent to make significant progress toward a nation with systemically safe travel through research, education and workforce development, and technology transfer efforts.
 While this vision is ambitious, Dr. Doerzaph has dedicated his faculty career to advanced transportation systems in accordance with his genuine belief that technology represents the future of our transportation system.
 Yet, his experience has also made him keenly aware that if not thoughtfully deployed, such technologies can exacerbate safety deficiencies and undermine progress toward that vision.

 Dr. Doerzaph recognizes the importance of including students in research projects.
 He has gained great satisfaction from supervising graduate and undergraduate students from departments including Civil, Industrial, Mechanical, Electrical, and Computer Engineering.
-Recently, Dr. Doerzaph enthusiastically accepted a joint position with the newly formed department of Biomedical Engineering and Mechanics at Virginia Tech.
-The Safe-D provides a promising opportunity to continue research within his new role, which will ensure a strong connection between the UTC and campus activities and provide a conduit to the brightest students and teaching faculty.
+Doerzaph also serves as a faculty member within the Department of Biomedical Engineering and Mechanics at Virginia Tech.
+The Safe-D provides a promising opportunity to continue research within his role, which will ensure a strong connection between the UTC and campus activities and provide a conduit to the brightest students and teaching faculty.

 His research interests include data mining, driver distraction, human modeling, collision avoidance systems, infotainment systems, and driver performance in test track and naturalistic environments.
 Dr. Perez has authored more than 50 refereed scientific articles and technical reports and published dozens of naturalistic driving datasets in collaboration with external researchers.

-Dr. Mike Mollenhauer serves as the Technology Transfer Coordinator for Safe-D. As the T2 Coordinator, Dr. Mollenhauer provides a central resource for the development and execution of T2 plans, also a required component for every project.
-He is responsible for maximizing the dissemination of research findings directly to planners and developers of transformation technologies and supporting commercialization.
+Dr. Mike Mollenhauer serves as a Co-Technology Transfer Coordinator for Safe-D. As the T2 Coordinator, Dr. Mollenhauer provides a central resource for the development and execution of T2 plans, also a required component for every project.
+He shares responsibility with Mr. Neurauter for maximizing the dissemination of research findings directly to planners and developers of transformation technologies and supporting commercialization.

 Through his leadership and participation in several technology startup companies, Dr. Mollenhauer has developed practical experience in all aspects of the T2 process, from considering IP in project planning and contracting; making timely and well-documented invention disclosures; working with university IP management offices and other stakeholders; formulating attractive licensing bundles; linking technical solutions to market opportunities; and securing resources and outlets for technologies by directly engaging both public and private entities likely to benefit from them.

-Eric Glenn, B.S. serves as Program Manager for Safe-D. Mr. Glenn works with the Director and associate directors to craft and execute details of Safe-D programs, including ensuring deliverable are produced in accordance with grant requirements, interfacing with DOT personnel and other project sponsors and coordinating with researchers to facilitate the research process.
-Mr. Glenn also works closely with the fiscal administrator to carefully track the finances and schedules of Safe-D activities and lead reporting efforts via coordinating and compiling information gathered from each consortium university.
+Laurel Glenn, MS, MPH, serves as Program Manager for Safe-D. She works with the director and associate directors to craft and execute details of Safe-D programs, including ensuring deliverables are produced in accordance with grant requirements, interfacing with DOT personnel and other project sponsors, and coordinating with researchers to facilitate the research process.
+Laurel also works closely with the fiscal administrator to carefully track the finances and schedules of Safe-D activities and leads reporting efforts by coordinating and compiling information gathered from each consortium university.